sergio-jc/master-frontend-17/README.md

 ### 📄 License

-This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/sergio-jc/master-frontend/edit/main/LICENSE) file for more details.

 ### 🙏 Acknowledgements